USDA FoodKeeper – Cold Storage Guidelines

-"According to the FDA, Creatine Monohydrate Powder should be stored in a cool, dry place away from moisture and heat, and used within the expiration date listed on the packaging to ensure safety and efficacy."
+"According to USDA guidelines, Creatine Monohydrate Powder should be stored in a cool, dry place away from moisture and heat sources.
+It is important to follow the expiration date on the packaging to ensure safety and effectiveness of the product."

 Pantry